 - Complete pre-purchase financial education.

-- Attend all classes and meetings.
+- Attend all financial classes and check in meetings.

 - Display open and truthful communication with Habitat.

 3. Ability to Pay an Affordable Mortgage

 - Stable and consistent source of income.

 - Income can come from various sources, including employment, government assistance, pensions or other sources if it is verifiable, reliable and expected to continue for three (3) years.

 - Satisfactory credit history with FICO score over 620 by time of closing.

 - Qualify and obtain a qualifying mortgage no more than 30% of gross income through a third-party lender.

 - Able to save a minimum of $3,000 to cover a percentage of closing costs.

 - Bankruptcy – minimum of two years since discharge, with good payment history.